 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety drugs.
-These drugs are typically used to treat residents experiencing depression and anxiety.
+This is the percentage of residents who were given antianxiety drugs.
+These medications are prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents